 The performance of your customer service can be measured with these 10 crucial customer service KPIs.
 But, in order to ensure you meet these KPIs, you must guide your team by setting good customer service goals for them.

 In this article, we will help you understand which such goals you should set for your team right away.

 What are good customer service goals?

+Such a guide can be divided into goals.
 A good customer service goal is practical and achievable.

-How can we set effective customer service goals?
+How to set effective customer service goals?

 You can use the SMART goals framework to ensure that your efforts don’t go to waste.
+SMART here stands for:

 By adopting SMART goals,

 ✅ You can sharpen your ideas